 - No reported trail closures.

-Los Trancos Preserve Parking Lot (30 spaces): The preserve's entrance is on Page Mill Road, 7 miles west of Highway 280 and 1.5 miles east of Skyline Boulevard.
-Parking is available for 20 vehicles.
+Los Trancos Parking Area (23 spaces + 1 ADA): The preserve's entrance is on Page Mill Road, 7 miles west of Highway 280 and 1.5 miles east of Skyline Boulevard.
 Additional parking and restroom facilities are available at the Monte Bello Open Space Preserve parking area, located directly across Page Mill Road.

 - Equestrians: Horses are allowed on designated trails (marked on map).
 Helmets are recommended for all equestrians.
 For more information visit the Equestrian Access page.